Birth Injury Compensation Calculator – How Much Could I Claim?

 Special Damages

-In addition to general damages, your award might include special damages.
-This head of a claim recovers financial losses caused by the medical negligence.
+Your award might cover special damages in addition to general damages.
+This head of a loss recovers financial losses caused by the medical negligence.

 Some examples of special damages include: